ZiqingWang-00/p8105_hw2_zw2899/analysis_notebook.md

 ## 10  1947 Oct        23      51     253      23      45     198 dem          NA
 ## # … with 807 more rows, and 1 more variable: `unemployment_rate_%` <dbl>
 ```

+The above dataset was created by first left join the pols_month_data and
+the snp_data by year and month, then left join the aforementioned
+dataset and unemployment_data by year and month again.
+The final dataset
+consists of 817 observations, which equals to the number of observations
+in pols_month_data, and 11 variables.
+The final dataset now contains the
+variables in all of the pol_month_data, snp_data, and umemployment_data
+datasets.